 EnrollmentLake Area Technical Institute Children’s Educare Center does not discriminate against children or parents for admission, regardless of race, color, creed or sex.
 Preference for admission is for children whose parents are enrolled in a full-time course of study at Lake Area Technical Institute.
-Sixty percent of the center’s enrollment will be reserved for children whose parents are students.
-The center will allow up to 40% of its enrollment to consist of community children (children of Lake Area staff and other community employees).

 The center may enroll children with special needs, such as hearing loss, language delays, or behavior problems only if it is in the best interest of the child and the center.